Skip to content

 VAR1:

-description: "Variable without default value"
+description: "Variable without a default value"

 VAR2:

-description: "Variable with default value"
+description: "Variable with a default value"

 value: "test-value"